rubencaro/bottler/README.md

 ## TODOs

-* Options to filter target servers from command line (dev)
 * Add more testing
 * Separate section for documenting every configuration option
 * Get it stable on production